judebislig/sasepsu/README.txt

 GALLERY PAGE (gallery.html)
  - Change the image links to the new images.
 Change text to match events (title and date)
+ - MAKE SURE IMAGES ARE SQUARE (Equal width and height) to ensure they fit in the container divs.
  - Hero [line ~45] Also change the year to the current year.
  - Update the link to the photocircle/Google photos